 ABC trusts are created in ways similar to AB trusts.
 They are mostly beneficial in areas where the state also imposes an estate tax or where the married couple’s assets far exceed the federal estate tax exemption.
 ABC trusts are much more complex but work in a very similar manner to AB trusts.
 For example where a state also has estate tax, when the first spouse passes away, the assets equal to the amount of state estate tax exemption will fund the B trust, the assets equal to the difference between state and federal estate tax exemption will fund the C trust, and the remainder of assets will fund the A trust.
 Similar to an AB trust, this format will result in no state or federal estate taxes to be imposed at the time of first spouse’s passing.

-Due to the many complexities involved in creating these trusts and their possible effects on protection from creditors and tax consequences, it is strongly advised that you consult with a qualified estate planning attorney to determine which trust is appropriate for you circumstances.
-If you are interested in receiving advice regarding estate planning or creating appropriate trusts for your needs, contact us at 1-844-HOLBORN and one of our estate planning attorneys will be happy to assist you.
+Due to the many complexities involved in creating these trusts and their possible effects on protection from creditors and tax consequences, it is strongly advised that you consult with a qualified estate lawyer Orange, CA offers to determine which trust is appropriate for you circumstances.
+If you are interested in receiving advice regarding estate planning or creating appropriate trusts for your needs, contact Holborn Law at 1-844-HOLBORN and one of our estate planning attorneys will be happy to assist you.